 Storing: Spinach pesto should last a week at most in the fridge, in an airtight container.
 If you add a thin layer of olive oil on top, the pesto will stay fresher.

 Freezing: To freeze, pour pesto into an ice cube tray.
 Once frozen, pop the pesto ice cubes out, put in a sealed Ziplock bag, and store in freezer.

 Yes!
 You can make pesto with spinach...or basil, parsley, kale, arugula and even mint.
 Use up any greens or fresh herbs of yours that are about to go bad.
 It's hard to mess this up!

-You don't need pine nuts to make pesto.
+You don't need pine nuts to make this spinach pesto recipe.
 Walnuts, cashews, almonds, pumpkin seeds and sunflower seeds are all delicious in pesto, as well!

 Pesto is normally made with all whole foods.
 To make your pesto healthier, you can replace some of the oil with water (pasta water if you're making pasta), use spinach as one of the greens, and swap some (or all) of the cheese with nutritional yeast.

 If you add a thin layer of olive oil on top, the pesto will stay fresher for longer and will be less likely to brown while being stored!

 Play Food Olive Oil Bottle!
 If your kids like to play restaurant or chef, this is the perfect craft.
 Take an empty glue bottle and turn into an adorable olive oil bottle!
 You'll feel better recycling the bottle and your kid will have a new item for the play pretend kitchen time!

 🌱 The Best Spinach Pesto Recipe

 - Vitamix or blender